AbstractMenus/Docs/advanced/logical.rst

 .. include:: ../_includes/contents.rst

 In general, all logical structures in AbstractMenus works as **if -> then -> else**.
-These strustures can be nested.
+These structures can be nested.

 Actions block
 -------------